 We saw a new champion crowned, as the Lakewood Legends won their first Postove Cup Championship, adding their name to the Tidewater Summer League’s Champions List.
 Congratulations to Coach Roberto Vaz and Coach Cody Ortego and all the Legends players.

-We once again saw a dozen of our league’s top players get picked up by some of the country’s top collegiate summer leagues, including the Coastal Plain League, the Valley League, Perfect Game League, Prospect League, Ohio Valley League, & ABBA, all of whose season’s run into the first of August, extending their summer season and providing them with the opportunity to go from our “minor league spring training” style summer program to a “minor league regular season” style program.
+We once again saw a dozen of our league’s top players get picked up by some of the country’s top collegiate summer league teams, whose season’s run into the first of August, extending their summer season and providing them with the opportunity to go from our “minor league spring training” style summer program to a “minor league regular season” style program.

 We want to say a big Virginia Beach THANK YOU to all of our players, coaches, interns and staff for another great summer.
 Below you will find results and other information from our 2019 season.